chngr/atsisif/README.md

 4. Need the edge at the extremes of teeth to be of weight 1.
 5. Things are complicated when the exterior of the handle is given by nodes connected to something with very small edge weight.
+6. One thing that is useful when slowly constructing combs is to add paths that are joined to pairs of nodes that are already in the handle.

 ## Ideas for Heuristics
 In order for a comb inequality to be violated: